da-rth/yasb/README.md

 <p align="center">A highlight configurable cross-platform status bar written in Python.</p>

 ### What is it?
 **Yasb** is a highly configurable and hackable status bar written in Python using PyQt6.
+It supports for Windows, Mac OSX and Linux.

 **Be warned, this project is still in early development...
 If you encounter any bugs, please submit an [issue](/issues) :bug:**